europeana/Europeana1914-1918/project-set-up.md

 ### install rvm (mac os x)

-rvm uses a package manager to insure dependencies are installed. mac os x does not come with a package manager, thus, here we are recommending [homebrew] (http://mxcl.github.io/homebrew/). if rvm does not find a package manager it will attempt to install and use macports.
+rvm uses a package manager to insure dependencies are installed. mac os x does not come with a package manager. we recommendi using [homebrew](http://mxcl.github.io/homebrew/). if rvm does not find a package manager it will attempt to install and use macports.

+* `--autoblibs` tells homebrew which pacakge manager to use
+* `--ignore-dotfiles` stops rvm from creating a `.bash_profile` and `.bashrc` file, which you can be created manually as indicated below.

 ```
 curl -L get.rvm.io | bash -s stable --autolibs=homebrew --ignore-dotfiles
 source ~/.rvm/scripts/rvm
 rvm requirements
 ```

-* `--autoblibs=` tells homebrew which pacakge manager to use
-* `--ignore-dotfiles` stops rvm from creating a `.bash_profile` and `.bashrc` file, which you can be created manually as indicated below.

 ### .bash_profile